 Introduction:

-Natural markers such as genetic, elemental or morphological markers can be used to delineate populations or stocks, providing important information for fisheries management (Turner et al. 2015).
-Otoliths are a common tool used for stock discrimination and numerous studies have shown the potential of otoliths in addressing research problems related to successful fishery resource management.
+Natural markers such as genetic, elemental or morphological markers can be used as tools to delineate populations or stocks, providing important information for fisheries management (Turner et al. 2015).
+Otoliths are a common tool used for stock discrimination and numerous studies have shown the potential of otoliths in addressing research problems related to successful fishery resource management (Tracey et al. 2006, Ferguson et al. 2011).
 Both otolith shape and elemental composition have become popular and successful tools in discriminating fish stocks (Campana and Casselman 1993; Begg et al. 2001; Miyan et al. 2016; Nazir and Khan 2019).

 Differences in the shape of otoliths can help to discriminate between groups of fish that are at least partly separated, inhabiting different environments (Bird et al., 1986; Campana and Casselman, 1993; Begg et al., 2001; Smith et al., 2002) Variations in otolith shape increase with the extent of genetic discreteness or geographic separation (Castonguay et al. 1991; Friedland and Reddin 1994), although disentangling the physiological and environmental influences is often complicated (Vignon and Morat 2010).
 Similarly, the elemental composition of otoliths can also be used to distinguish between fish populations (Campana et al. 2000; Longmore et al, 2011).
 Minor and trace elements laid down within the protein matrix become a permanent record of the chemical characteristics of the environment experienced by the fish (Elsdon and Gillanders 2003; Stransky et al. 2005).
 While both physiological and environmental factors influence the elemental composition of otoliths (Grammar et al 2017, Izzo et al 2018), if fish inhabit different water masses or environments for a certain period of time they can be differentiated via the elemental composition of their otoliths (Elsdon and Gillanders 2004; Khan et al. 2012; Miyan et al., 2014; 2016a; 2016b).
-Even more subtle differences between groups of fish can be detected by combining both otolith shape and chemistry data (Fowler et al., 2015).
+By combining both otolith shape and chemistry data in the same analysis the ability to differentiate groups of fish can sometimes be improved (Fowler et al., 2015).

-Both otolith shape and otolith chemistry data are usually multivariate with traditional analyses either using distance-based methods (eg. PERMANOVA; Schilling et al. 2018) or model-based methods which assume a gaussian error distribution (eg. MANOVA or LDA; Maguffee et al 2019).
+Both otolith shape and otolith chemistry data are usually multivariate with traditional analyses using distance-based methods (eg. PERMANOVA; Schilling et al. 2018) or model-based methods which assume a gaussian error distribution (eg. MANOVA or LDA; Maguffee et al 2019).
 More recently however, machine learning classification techniques have become prominent as they are robust to many assumptions that are often hard for traditional methods to satisfy (Jones et al., 2017).
-For ecological studies using multivariate abundance data such as species abundances, multivariate generalised linear models (MGLMs) are becoming the preferred analysis framework as they allow increased certainty and interpretability of the results, flexibility, and efficiency (Warton et al 2015).
+For ecological studies using multivariate abundance data such as species abundances, multivariate generalised linear models (MGLMs) are becoming more popular as they allow increased certainty and interpretability of the results, flexibility, and efficiency (Warton et al 2015).
 While MGLMs are now common for abundance data (Wang et al 2012), they are rarely used for other datasets despite the flexibility of the method which allows users to specify model parameters to fit a dataset.
-By fitting appropriate error distributions to MGLMs, this method is suitable for use in the analysis of otolith shape and elemental data and may increase certainty in stock discrimination scenarios.
+By selecting appropriate error distributions to MGLMs, this method is suitable for use in the analysis of otolith shape and elemental data and may increase certainty in analyses including stock discrimination scenarios as the conclusions are less likely to be driven by differences in variance as can occur when using distance-based analyses inappropriately (Warton et al. 2012).